misterdown/sgjk/README.md

 # SGJK: Simple GJK Collision Detection Library

-SGJK is a C++ library for collision detection using the Gilbert-Johnson-Keerthi (GJK) algorithm.
+SGJK is a single .hpp file C++11 library for collision detection using the Gilbert-Johnson-Keerthi (GJK) algorithm.
 This library provides a flexible and efficient way to detect collisions between convex shapes in both 2D and 3D spaces.

 - [Features](#features)
 - [Installation](#installation)